epfl-lara/stainless/core/src/sphinx/neon.rst

       exp(x, y) >= 0
     }

-Since Leon doesn't know anything about exponentials, it isn't able to verify the lemma without hints.
+Since Stainless doesn't know anything about exponentials, it isn't able to verify the lemma without hints.
 As with the previous example, we start writing our inductive proof by expanding the top-level ``if`` statement in the definition of ``exp``.